strapi/strapi/docs/3.0.0-beta.x/plugins/email.md

 550 5.7.1  https://support.google.com/mail/?p=NotAuthorizedError 30si2132728pjz.75 - gsmtp
 ```

-To fix it, I suggest you to use another email provider that uses third party to send emails.
+To fix it, we suggest you to use another email provider that uses third party to send emails.

 When using a third party provider, you avoid having to setup a mail server on your server and get extra features such as email analytics.